-Looking back at the Museum as a working mill though is a far different story, steeped in the City’s history.
-Once the largest woollen mill in the world, Armley Mills tells the story of Leeds' rich industrial heritage through both it's own history and the collections, exhibitions and galleries in the Museum today.
+Once the largest woollen mill in the world, today Armley Mills tells the story of Leeds' rich industrial heritage through the collections, exhibitions and galleries of Leeds Industrial Museum.

-Armley Mills prospered under Gott's management, exporting its wares to North and South America, Europe and the Far East.
-Gott became one of the largest employers in Britain, as well as one of the most wealthy.
+Armley Mills prospered under Gott's management, exporting its wares as far as North and South America, and the Far East.
+Gott became one of the largest employers in Britain, as well as one of the wealthiest.
 He died in 1840 and his sons John and William took over the business.
-They introduced the first steam engine to Armley Mills in 1850 to supplement, not replace, the waterwheels which continued operating into the 1860s.
+They introduced the first steam engine to Armley Mills in 1850 to supplement the waterwheels, which continued operating into the 1860s.

-In 1907 the woollen clothing manufacturers Bentley and Tempest, who had been one of several tenants, became the sole occupiers of Armley Mills.
-Ironically one of the firm's founders, Steward Tempest, had begun his working life at Armley as a 'half timer' at the age of 6 in the 1840s.
+At the end of the nineteenth century Armley Mills was occupied by several different tenants, but by 1907 the woollen clothing manufacturers Bentley and Tempest were the sole occupiers.
+One of the firm's founders, Steward Tempest, had begun his working life at Armley as a 'half timer' at the age of six in the 1840s.